 Where nearby work law or statutory directions allow, Google may likewise lead criminal, credit, migration, and security checks.
 The degree of these historical verifications is subject to the wanted position.

 Google Request to sign the Code of Conduct, which monitor all the new employees which highlight google commitment to keep customer information safe and secure and it is not only for Google but for all the subsidies which come under Alphabet Inc .

 it’s depending on their job role, additional training on specific aspects of security may be required.
-For instance, the information security team instructs new engineers on topics like secure coding practices, product design, and automated vulnerability testing tools.
+For instance, the information security team instructs new engineers on topics like secure coding practices, product design, and automated vulnerability scanning tools.

 Security and privacy is an ever-evolving area, and Google recognizes that dedicated employee engagement is a key means of raising awareness.
 One example is “Privacy Week,” during which Google hosts events across global offices to raise awareness of privacy in all facets, from software development, data handling and policy enforcement to living google privacy principles.

 The dedicated Security team and Privacy team

 Google employees more than 500 full-time security and privacy professionals, who are part of software engineering and operations division.

 Google team includes some of the world’s foremost experts in information, application and network security.

 This team is tasked with maintaining the company’s defense systems, developing security review processes, building security infrastructure and implementing Google’s security policies.

 Google’s dedicated security team actively scans for security threats using commercial and custom tools, penetration tests, quality assurance (QA) measures and software security reviews.

 The Google privacy team operates separately from product development and security organizations but participates in every Google product launch by reviewing design documentation and performing code reviews to ensure that privacy requirements are followed.

 They help release products that reflect strong privacy standards: a transparent collection of user data and providing users and administrators with meaningful privacy configuration options, while continuing to be good stewards of any information stored on Google platform.